Gil Kane: Silver Age of Comic Books

 He briefly freelanced some Hulk stories in Marvel Comics' Tales to Astonish, first under the pseudonym Scott Edward and then in his own name, defying the practice in which DC artists moonlighting at Marvel used pseudonyms.
 He and writer/editor Stan Lee introduced the Abomination as an enemy of the Hulk in Tales to Astonish #90 (April 1967).
 Kane also freelanced in the 1960s for Tower Comics' T.H.U.N.D.E.R.
 Agents, a superhero/espionage title, as well as the "Tiger Boy" strip for Harvey Comics.
 Kane then found a home at Marvel, eventually becoming the regular penciller for The Amazing Spider-Man, succeeding John Romita in the early 1970s, and becoming the company's preeminent cover artist through that decade.
 Kane's first Spider-Man storyline culminated in the death of supporting character George Stacy.

 During that run, he and editor-writer Stan Lee produced in 1971 a three-issue story arc in The Amazing Spider-Man #96-98 (May–July 1971) that marked the first challenge to the industry's self-regulating Comics Code Authority since its inception in 1954.
 The Code forbade mention of drugs, even in a negative context.
 However, Lee and Kane created an anti-drug storyline conceived at the behest of the U.S. Department of Health, Education, and Welfare, and upon not receiving Code Authority approval, Marvel published the issues without the Code seal on their covers.
 The comics met with such positive reception and high sales that the industry's self-censorship was undercut, and the Code soon afterward was revamped.
 Another landmark in Kane's Spider-Man run was the arc "The Night Gwen Stacy Died" in issues #121–122 (June–July 1973), in which Spider-Man's girlfriend Gwen Stacy, as well as the long-time villain Green Goblin were killed, an unusual occurrence at the time.

 With writer Roy Thomas, Kane helped revise the Marvel Comics version of Captain Marvel, and revamped a preexisting character as Adam Warlock.
-Kane and Thomas co-created the martial arts superhero Iron Fist, and Morbius the Living Vampire.
+Kane and Thomas co-created the martial arts superhero Iron Fist, and Morbius.
 Kane and writer Gerry Conway transformed John Jameson, an incidental character in The Amazing Spider-Man series, into the Man-Wolf.